 Having a C-section is a very delicate surgery, as many surgeries are.
-Knowing the things you should not do after a c-section will help you recover quickly from it.
-The recovery period of a C-section is longer than a vaginal birth and it also makes taking care of a newborn a little more hard.
+Knowing the what you should not do after a c-section will help you recover quickly from it.
+The recovery period of a C-section is longer than a vaginal birth and it also makes taking care of a newborn a little more difficult.

 I had the glue put on to close my C-section incision, which is the “new” method as I was told.
 There are also two more options like having staples or stitches to close your incision, you can read more about these options here.
 Giving birth via C-section has its pros and cons.
 Some of the cons are having to stay in the hospital for 4 or more days (depending on your medical needs) and the time that it takes for the incision to heal which takes about 6 to 8 weeks.

 That’s why I am sharing with you these crucial C-section recovery tips and let you know the things that you should avoid after having a C-section.
 This is going to help you have a faster recovery.
 Because I’ve gone through it, I promise you avoiding these things will make for a faster, smoother and pain free C-section healing.

 7 things you should avoid after having a c-section

 Disclosure: This post may contain affiliated links.
 You can read more information about it here!

 This was the first advice that my mom gave me after having a C-section.
 Bending down is strongly not recommended to a mother who just had a C-section to do and even to a mother who gave birth vaginally.
 This is a precaution to take if you want your healing process to go smoothly and faster.
 Always ask your hubby, family members or friends to help you pick up anything that you need.